Drug Interactions between ibuprofen and Taxol

 - Transverse Myelitis

-- Taxol is a member of the drug class mitotic inhibitors.
+- Taxol is in the drug class mitotic inhibitors.

 - Taxol is used to treat the following conditions: